mech/Learning-Notes/Language/API/Authentication.md

 ## JWT

+JWT's payload contain **claims** which are **assertions** about a subject.

 * Expire token
 * Refresh token if user still using app

 > What's also interesting with JWT is that basically this is what Rails already does with encrypted/signed cookie based sessions, it just doesn't use JSON.
 But essentially it's an identical mechanism.
 There isn't really much value at all in using JWT over just using sessions with a Rails based API outside of the fact that JWT is a standard (though I think that's a pretty good benefit.)
 I might be interesting to implement JWT as an option for handling Rails sessions with support for both cookies and Authorization headers built in.

+When a route transition starts (`onEnter` in RR2), the `exp` time in the JWT payload is checked.
+If it is expired, the transition is disallowed.
+If a route requires a certain access level, the `scope` in the JWT is checked when the route transition starts.

 ### Storage